Skip to main content

 As Biochemistry is not taught as an A-level subject, tutors will not expect you to have a detailed knowledge of the subject.
 However, if you are shortlisted for interview, tutors will be looking for an informed interest in the subject (originating from podcasts, videos, books, magazine articles etc).
 They will also be looking for an ability to use information (from other school or college science subjects) to analyse and solve problems and to construct your own opinions.

-St Hugh’s enjoys a strong reputation for Molecular and Cellular Biochemistry, and undergraduate teaching is comprised of both University lectures (around ten per week), college-based tutorials, and practical laboratory or computer-based sessions.
-The fourth year includes an eighteen-week research project, which enables students to design their own experiments, plan a research programme, and write up their findings in a form suitable for publication.
+St Hugh’s enjoys a strong reputation for Molecular and Cellular Biochemistry, and undergraduate teaching comprises University lectures (around ten per week), college-based tutorials, and practical laboratory or computer-based sessions.
+The fourth year includes an eighteen-week research project, in which students design their own experiments, plan a research programme, and write up their findings in a form suitable for publication.

-Professor Benoit Kornmann is our Fellow for Biochemistry at St Hugh’s, and Dr Louise Bird is a Non-Stipendiary Lecturer in Biochemistry at St Hugh’s.
-Benoit’s research focuses mainly on mitochondria and how mitochondria communicate with their neighboring environment in an integrated fashion, while Louise is a a senior scientist working at the OPPF-UK.
+Professor Benoît Kornmann is the Tutorial Fellow in Biochemistry at St Hugh’s, and he is supported by Dr Louise Bird (Lecturer in Biochemistry).
+Benoît’s research focuses mainly on mitochondria and how mitochondria communicate with their neighbouring environment in an integrated fashion, while Louise is a senior scientist working at the Oxford Protein Production Facility-UK (OPPF-UK).
 Louise’s main area of responsibility is the high through-put (HTP) cloning and small scale expression screening part of the pipeline.
-She has developed both expression vectors and methodologies to facilitate the expression of both soluble and membrane proteins and has published many of these protocols.
+She has developed both expression vectors and methodologies to facilitate the expression of both soluble and membrane proteins.

 Biochemists play a growing role in biological, environmental and clinical fields, with areas of employment ranging from healthcare through forensic science to the food and pharmaceutical industries.